MultiTagging/MultiTagging_Refiner_Demo/README.md

          ```
          python3 Main.py
          ```
-         2. Pass your choises and enter the requested input to get the output.
+         2. Pass your choices and enter the requested input to get the output.
          ```
          MultiTagging Framework
          ..................................................